ChaoXiao26/CSU-CS314-Spring2021/reports/sprint2.md

 ##### Protocol Find Feature

 Build an API that finds locations for the client.
 It takes the client POST request in json format, and returns a list of locations to the client in json format.
-1)Edit config response so that it takes find feature, type, and where.
-2)Read the client request and find the location for the client.
-3)return results to clicent.
-4)If something is wrong with the client's request, return HTTP status codes.
+We will edit config response so that it takes find feature, type, and where.
+Read the client request and find the location for the client.
+Return results to clicent.
+If something is wrong with the client's request, the application will return HTTP status codes.

 ##### Where Am I